KathleenLabrie/KLpymisc/README.md

 KLpymisc
 ========

-Various admin or misc tools necessarily related to science or astronomy.
+Various admin or misc tools not necessarily related to science or astronomy.